mikhalenia/lua-queue-system/README.md

 {"cnt":"0","name":"Type1 Object3","status":"OK"}
 ```

-This solution helps to remove the load from the DB server.
+This solution helps to remove the load from our DB server.

 Hope it helps in solving your problems.